raynebc/editor-on-fire/Building_EOF_in_Mac_OSX.md

 ```
 ls /SDKs/
 ```
-It should be something like MacOSX10.5.sdk, making the full path end up as /SDKs/MacOSX10.5.sdk (you will have to use this in a command below).
+It should be something like MacOSX10.5.sdk, making the full path end up as /SDKs/MacOSX10.5.sdk (you will have to use this in a command below, you can type the first half of it and press tab and if it automatically completes the name it means the folder path is there.
+It's fine to leave the trailing forward slash on the end of the export command).
 Go to the Allegro source folder in a terminal and run the following commands:
 ```
 mkdir build
 cd build